talorlik/INTPolybotServiceAWS/README.md

   - I added this to the Dockerfile
 * The container is run with the `--restart always` flag so that when that machine stops and starts or restarts for some reason, the container will immediately start as well.

+> [!NOTE]
-> **NOTE:** I've discovered that with the existing architecture the `concat` image filtering functionality doesn't work because for every image in the group Telegram makes an HTTP request causing the ALB to route the second request to the second machine thus making it "loose" state.
+> I've discovered that with the existing architecture the `concat` image filtering functionality doesn't work because for every image in the group Telegram makes an HTTP request causing the ALB to route the second request to the second machine thus making it "loose" state.
 > In order to resolve this some additional component has to be introduced, perhaps Redis or another Table in DynamoDB.

 ## Testing